 2. Siloso Beach, Sentosa

 Another one of the best beaches in Singapore, Siloso Beach is where you’ll family-friendly outdoor dining hot spots right by the water and you can dine with the sand between your toes.
 The waters are relatively calm here so it’s popular with families with young kids who can splash about in the sea and make sandcastles on the beach, which is cleaned regularly.
-The beach is patrolled by Beach Officers who will advise when it is unsafe to swim.* Ola Beach Club and newish Rumours have pools to splash out in as well as the beach on their doorstep, so the kids can make sandcastles while you have a coffee or cocktail.
+The beach is patrolled by Beach Officers who will advise when it is unsafe to swim.* Rumours have pools to splash out in as well as the beach on their doorstep, so the kids can make sandcastles while you have a coffee or cocktail.
 Coastes is a fave thanks to the tables on the beach set up so that you can watch the kids play while you eat (or bag a sun lounger to be right up close to the action).
 Ola offers water sports like stand up paddleboards and kayaking for sporty teens.
 Trapizza is on the far side of Siloso Beach near Siloso Point and is great for thin-crust pizzas close to the beach (with the chargeable mega-playground Nestopia nearby).
 Come dusk, the party crowd moves in for drinks on the beach.
 So all in all Siloso Beach makes for one of the best beaches in Singapore.

 Nearby Dining: Coastes, Ola Beach Club, Rumours and on the other end Trapizza

 3. Tanjong Beach, Sentosa